About The EMA

 Through volunteerism and other emergency services work, Chris has deployed to or participated in many major disasters the southeast has faced since 2005 including Joint Task Force Katrina, Joint Task Force Rita, Deep Water Horizon-Gulf Oil Spill and the April 2011 Tornadoes, and most recently, the March 3rd, 2019 tornado in Lee County.

 In 2014, Chris was among the first of a group of peers to receive the Alabama Association of Emergency Managers’ Masters Level Emergency Manager Certification.
-This certification is presented only after an intensive committee review of coursework, professional contributions to the field of emergency management, disaster and emergency management experience, and community service.
+In 2020, Chris received his Certified Emergency Manager designation through the International Association of Emergency Managers.

 Matt Carrier, Emergency Management Officer